ellcom/InterfaceBuilderLab/Interface Builder.md

 The localisation feature within Xcode allows an App to support other languages.
 When designing an App the first language used to design the interface is known as the base language, once the interface has been designed localisation work can begin.
 This is where you can add additional language support such as French, there is no limit on the number of languages you can support.

-To add localisation support to a project, head over the the project root in the left draw, click project in the editor and work on the info tab.
+To add localisation support to a project, head over to the project root in the left draw, click project in the editor and work on the info tab.
 Once here scroll down to the localisations header.